Qabel/qabel.github.io/Qabel-Buffered-Data.md

 #### Acknowledge IDs

-Tis is a collection of contacts, acknowledge ids and more which waiting for a response from the other side to forward this information to the modules.
+This is a collection of contacts, acknowledge ids and more which waiting for a response from the other side to forward this information to the modules.
 The modules knows than that their drop message is send correctly and the other side have received it.

 The item `acknowledge_ids` includes an collection of acknowledge_id structures